- What do I do if I find human remains?

 - Illegal disturbance of unmarked graves are covered under Section 872.05, Florida Statutes.

 - If you think the bones are from an archaeological site that has been looted on state land, offenders may be punished under Chapter 267, Florida Statutes.

 - Determine if the remains are from an individual who has been dead for greater than 75 years.

-- If the remains are from an individual who has been dead for greater than 75 years, please contact Daniel Seinfeld with the Bureau of Archaeological Research at 850-245-6301 or email him at firstname.lastname@example.org.
+- If the remains are from an individual who has been dead for greater than 75 years, please contact the Bureau of Archaeological Research at 850.245.6444 or by email at [email protected].
 The Bureau of Archaeological Research will assess the case and determine if it is appropriate for us to take jurisdiction over and control of the remains.